Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark: Limitations

 \section{Limitations}

-All of our work is performed on a single collection.
-Results from this single corpus (18th-century British ECCO texts) should be interpreted with caution, as potential corpus-specific biases may affect broader generalizability, highlighting the importance of future cross-corpus studies.
-Since Latin has been widely used across Europe, it would be interesting to validate our methods on other collections, e.g., the main texts written in Romance languages, such as French.
-Nevertheless, we chose to focus exclusively on ECCO for now, since it is the center of our future research interests, which are already straining our computing capacities.

-The current work does not utilize a separate validation set, a decision necessitated by the considerable difficulty and cost of annotating the historical data.
-Consequently, model selection was performed without an independent dataset for optimization before final testing, instead referring to the results from previous work.
-Incorporating a validation set is an important consideration for future extensions of this research.

-All reported results are from single experimental runs in a certain configuration with the maximum level of output determinism and reproducibility.
-This approach was a necessary compromise due to the significant computational costs and GPU resource constraints associated with evaluating the diverse range of large-scale models investigated.
-Future work could explore the impact of running variability by conducting multiple trials and tuning seeds, temperatures, and other hyperparameters.
+Our findings rely on a single corpus (18th-century British ECCO).
+While this aligns with our research scope, corpus-specific biases may limit generalizability, necessitating future validation on diverse collections, such as Romance-language texts.
+Additionally, due to the high cost of annotation, we lacked a separate validation set for hyperparameter tuning.
+Model selection relied on literature baselines rather than independent optimization.

-A key direction for future work is to compare the performance of the off-the-shelf models benchmarked in this study against models specifically trained or fine-tuned for the Latin extraction task.
-While our results demonstrate the surprisingly strong zero-shot capabilities of general-purpose LLMs, fine-tuning would likely establish a much higher state-of-the-art performance ceiling.
-Moreover, such experiments would be invaluable for identifying the most persistent challenges of the task that remain even after direct, task-specific training, perhaps related to semantic functional understanding of Latin, thereby providing crucial insights for future model development.
+Computational constraints limited us to single experimental runs with deterministic settings.
+While ensuring reproducibility, this approach does not capture the potential variance inherent in stochastic generation.
+Finally, this study benchmarks off-the-shelf models in a zero-shot setting.
+We acknowledge that task-specific fine-tuning would likely yield higher performance ceilings.
+Moreover, such experiments would be invaluable for identifying the most persistent challenges of the task that remain even after direct, task-specific training—perhaps related to deep functional semantic understanding of Latin—thereby providing crucial insights for future model development.
 Our newly created dataset provides the first dedicated resource to enable this line of inquiry.